What Is The Ideal Age Difference For A Happy Marriage?

 As for the precise age gap for marital bliss, Lee and McKinnish are unsure.
 A previous study indicates that the sweet spot may be around one year.
 Couples one year apart had a 3% chance of splitting, researchers found, compared to 18% for couples five years apart, 39% for 10, and 95% for 20.

 Still, these numbers represent averages and trends, not predictors of marital success.
 “If one is conservative and believes in statistics on averages as a guide, then having a smaller age gap makes it more likely one will not experience drops in marital satisfaction,” Lee says.
-But “there will always be exceptions to the norm.”
+However, “there will always be exceptions to the norm.”

 This article was originally published on